alptugan/blog-teaching/content/Courses/COD 323 Sound Design.md

 [Compressor, Saturator, Distortion, Reverb](https://klanghelm.com/contents/main) Set of free effect plugins.

 [Paulxstretch](https://sonosaurus.com/paulxstretch/) It can turn any audio into hours or days of ambient soundscape, in an amazingly smooth and beautiful way.
+Review the [video](https://www.youtube.com/watch?v=oLvAbLEremk) to get more information.
+(Tip.
+FFT size parameter sets the clearance of the recorded track.
+Play with this to change the timbre of the sound.
+Higher values are close to original sound)

 [Speech Enhancer](https://podcast.adobe.com/enhance#) Adobe Speech Cleaner fixes background noise and reverb issues.
 It is capable of healing problematic recorded speech tracks.